KROHNICK/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Describe acts as a folder for tests of a component, it tests specific functionality of said component.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+TDD is like working in reverse, you build and find your issues and reverse engineer it by fixing the issues that present themselves.

 1. Mention three types of automated tests.

+Unit, Component and Snapshot.

 ## Project Set Up